Dia de Los Muertos Terlingua, TX

 First, the trip was planned around the Dia de Los Muertos festival held on November 2nd.
 My husband and I fell in love with the area during our first trip in 2021 and we couldn’t wait to go back.
 The festival and cooler temperatures made the timing of the trip quite attractive.

 A bonfire is started late afternoon/early evening and it burns late into the night.
-A lot of people bring chairs and sit around the fire chatting, listening to music, watching the dancers, and basically hanging out with other locals and visitors.
+A lot of people brought chairs and sat around the fire chatting, listening to music, watching the dancers, and basically hanging out with other locals and visitors.
 Eating, drinking, and meeting new people from all over the country is what you can expect.
 Everyone is so warm and friendly….you will feel very welcomed.

 Molly Finnerty did my makeup which I absolutely LOVED!
 You can find her on Instagram under the name desert_chic.
 This year she set up on the Starlight Lounge Porch at noon but you will want to get in line early.
 There is a recommended donation and you can expect to be in the chair for at least 30 minutes.
 My friend Jennifer and I were fortunate to be the first ones but there were several others waiting by the time we were finished.